Krishss2006/Python-s-Project-by-none-other-than-me./README.md

 ## About Me

-👋 Hi, I'm Krishna, a 12th-grade student or uhmm! just tool 12th Board So, no more 12th-Grade Student untill result is declared.
+👋 Hi, I'm Krishna, a 12th-grade student or uhmm! just took 12th Board So, no more 12th-Grade Student until the result is declared.
 And I'm from the beautiful city of Lucknow, India.
 I'm passionate about programming, especially in Python.